tina1998612/browserCompileSolidity/README.md

 # browserCompileSolidity

 ## Overview
-It's like a mini text editor for compiling solidity code from client side!<br>
+It's like a mini text editor for compiling solidity code from client side! (you can also see this as an example script to add in your project)<br>
-Replace the example solidty code with yours and press the compile button:)<br>
+Replace the example solidty code with yours and press the compile button:)<br><br>
 ![demo img](img/demo.png)

 ## Usage